emollett/nextjs-blog-spike/guides/basic-git.md

 ---

 # What is it
-git tracks changes to files so that many developers can work on a code base and share their changes
+git tracks changes to files so that many developers can work on a code base and share their changes.

 # Why do you need to know
 These days it is pretty likely that your developers are using git, and probably via github.
 They should definitely be using some sort of version control system (services that allow you to track changes to files).
 You don't need to know a lot about it or how it works, but it is likely to come up in conversation a lot as they are using it every day!